Boroo History, Family Crest & Coats of Arms

 Migration of the Boroo family to Ireland

 Some of the Boroo family moved to Ireland, but this topic is not covered in this excerpt.

-Another 145 words (10 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 230 words (16 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.